Varanasi5213/Cognitive-Analytics/House Price Prediction/Readme.md

 ## House Price Prediction
-This Compares pl=olynomial and linear regression models for predicting housing prices.
+This Compares polynomial and linear regression models for predicting housing prices.